vishaltak/gitlab-development-kit/doc/howto/gitpod.md

 1. Connect the Gitpod account to your GitLab account.

 After that is done, you just wait 7-8 minutes for the entire setup to finish, and you see the GDK UI pop up in the right sidebar.
+If you see 504 Gateway Time-out error, click the reload button in the right side bar.

 ![GDK in Gitpod](img/gdk-in-gitpod.png)